oracle/coherence-visualvm/README.md

 From the VisualVM website

-> VisualVM Trace provides detailed monitoring and analyzing Java applications.
+> The VisualVM Tracer framework provides detailed monitoring and analyzing Java applications.
 Using various probes,
 > the Tracer gathers metrics from an application and displays the data in a timeline.
 The data are
 > displayed both graphically and in a table and can be exported to common formats for further processing
 > by external tools.